 We’re actually not done yet.
 The physical LED frame is finished, but we still have to integrate it into our house!

 Because our Hue hub is connected to Home Assistant, we have full control of color and brightness from both the Hue app and the Home Assistant interface.
 And because we can control it from Home Assistant, we can also automate it!
-There’s LOTS of things you could do here, but we already had 3 simple ideas that we wanted to implement for our home.
-We run our automations in Home Assistant over Node-RED, a visual programming system that lets you easily build complex automations with drag-and-drop nodes.
+There are LOTS of things you could do here, but we already had 3 simple ideas that we wanted to implement for our home.
+We run our automation in Home Assistant over Node-RED, a visual programming system that lets you easily build complex automation with drag-and-drop nodes.
 We highly recommend it!
 I’ve added code gists to each flow that you can import into your Node-RED as a base to adapt to your home.